-Basic Law of the Federal Republic of Germany (English translation which includes amendments until 2010)
+Basic Law of the Federal Republic of Germany (English translation which includes amendments up to Dec 2014)

 The African Law Library is a new open access online portal which covers aspects of African law and governance.
 It was set up in 2012.